abyssalblade110/grade-tools/README.md

 ╚══════════════════════════════════════════╝
 ```

-🚀 A collection of beautiful terminal-based educational tools with colorful interfaces and smooth animations!
+🚀 A collection of terminal-based educational tools with colorful interfaces and smooth animations!

 [Features](#features) • [Installation](#installation) • [Usage](#usage) • [Screenshots](#screenshots)